-G AS CHANDELIERS and BRACKETS.- The increased and increasing use of gas in private houses has induced WILLIAM S. BURTON to collect from the various manufacturers all that is new and choice in Brackets, Pendants, and Chandeliers, adapted to offices, passages, and dwelling-rooms, as well as to have some de-signed expressly for him; these are ON SHOW over his SIXTEEN LARGE ROOMS, and present, for novelty, variety, and purity of taste, an unequalled assortment.
-They are marked in plain figures, at prices proportionate with those which have tended to make his ironmongery Esta-blishment the largest and most remarkable in the kingdom, viz., from 12s.
-6d. (two light) to 16d.
-16s. viz., from 12s.
+GAS CHANDELIERS and BRACKETS.- O The increased and increasing use of gas in private houses bas induced WILLIAM S. BURTON to collect from the various manufacturers all that is new and choice in Brackets, Pendants, and Chandeliers, adapted to offices, presents and dwalling from a well as to have some de-Brackets, Pendants, and Chandeners, adapted to onces, passages, and dwelling-rooms, as well as to have some de-signed expressly for him; these are ON SHOW over his SIXTEEN LARGE ROOMS, and present, for novely, variety, and purity of taste, an unequalled assortment.
+They are marked in plain figures, at prices proportionate with those which have tended to make his irronmongery Esta-blishment the largest and most remarkable in the kingdom. blishment the largest and most remarkable in the kingdom, viz., from 12s.
 6d. (two light) to 16l.
 16s.

-AMPS of all SORTS and PATTERNS.
-The Largest, as well as the choicest, Assortment in existence of FRENCH and ENGLISH MODERATEUR, PALMER'S, CAMPHINE, ARGAND, SOLAR, and other LAMPS, with all the latest improvements, and of the newest and most recherché patterns, in ormolu, Bohemian. and plain glass, is at WILLIAM S. BURTON'S, and they are arranged in one large room, so that patterns, sizes, and Real French Colza Oil, 5s.
+AMPS of all SORTS and PATTERNS.-AMPS of all SORIS and FATTERNS.- The Largest, as well as the choicest, Assortment in existence of FRENCH and ENGLISH MODERATEUR, PALMER'S, CAMPHINE, ARGAND, SOLAR, and other LAMPS, with all the latest improvements, and of the newest and most recherché patterns, in ormolu, Bohemian, and plain glass, is at WILLIAM S. BURTON'S, and they are arranged in one large room, so that patterns, sizes, and Real French Colza Oil, 5s.
 9d. per gallon.
-Palmer's Candles, 9d., 9jd., and 10d. per lb.
+Palmer's Candles, 9d., 94d., and 10d. per lb.

-DISH COVERS and HOT WATER DISHES DISH COVERS and HOT WATER DISHES in every material, in great variety, and of the newest and most recherche patterns.
+DISH COVERS and HOT WATER DISHES Dish COVERS and HOI WATER DISTING in every material, in great variety, and of the newest and most recherché patterns.
 Tin Dish Covers, 6s.
-6d. the set of six: Block Tin, 12s.
+6d. the set of six; Block Tin, 12s.
 3d. to 28s.
 9d. the set of six; elegant modern patterns, 34s. to 58s.
-6d. the set: Britannia Metal, with or without silver plated handles, 76s.
+6d. the set; Britannia Metal, with or without silver plated handles, 76s.
 6d. to 110s.
-6d. the set; Sheffield plated, 10l. to 16l.
-10s. the set; Block Tin Hot Water Dishes, with wells for gravy, 12s. to 30s.; Britannia Metal, 22s. to 77s.; Electro plated on Nickel, full size, 11l.
-11s.
-WILLIAM S. BURTON has SIXTEEN LARGE SHOW-ROOMS devoted to the show of GENERAL FURNISHING IRONMONGERY (including cutlery, nickel silvar, plated and japan wares, iron and brass bedsteads, and bedding), so arranged and classified that purchasers may easily and at soarranged and classified that purchasers may easily and at once make their selections.
+6d. the set; Sheffield plated, 10% to 16% 10s. the set; Block Tin Hot Water Dishes, with wells for gravy, 12s. to 20s.
+Britannia Metal, 29% to 775.
+Floetro plated on Nickel 30s.; Britannia Metal, 22s. to 77s.; Electro plated on Nickel, full size, 112, 11s.
+WILLIAM S. BURTON has SIXTEEN LARGE SHOW-

+ROOMS devoted to the show of GENERAL FURNISHING IRONMONGERY (including cutlery, nickel silver, plated and japan wares, iron and brass bedsteads, and bedding), soarranged and classified that purchasers may easily and at once make their selections.

 Catalogues, with engravings, sent (per post) free.
-The money returned for every article not approved of.
+The money returned for every article notapproved of.